tensorsystems/web-client/README.md

+⚠️ This repostiory has been archived.
+Tensor EMR is now a monorepo, which can be found at https://github.com/tensorsystems/tensoremr

 ![Tensor EMR](./logo.png)

 Tensor EMR is a web based Open Source Electronic Medical Record software application.
 It features patient registration, patient chart management, appointment & scheduling, queue management, eRx, and more.